Miss Grand Spain 2023: Selection of contestants

-Overview

 The national finalists for Miss Grand Spain 2023 were determined by provincial licensees through their regional pageants, where in some cases the qualifiers for the national stage are more than one person per event.
-As of February 2023, 33 province and autonomous community representatives had confirmed to participate, 27 of which directly obtained the regional title at the subnational pageant, while six candidates were appointed to the position after finishing as the runners-up at the regional contest, including the representatives of Atlántico, Barcelona, Las Palmas, Costa Canaria, Navarre, and Islas Afortunadas.
+Thirty-four province and autonomous community representatives competed for the title, 27 of which directly obtained the regional title at the subnational pageant, while six candidates were appointed to the position after finishing as the runners-up at the regional contest, including the representatives of Atlántico, Barcelona, Las Palmas, Costa Canaria, Navarre, and Islas Afortunadas.